-If you are having trouble paying your late enrollment penalty on time, please contact Member Services to see if we can direct you to programs that will help with your penalty.
+If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-Section 4.3 Can we change your monthly plan premium during the year?
+Section 7.2 Can we change your monthly plan premium during the year?

-No. We are not allowed to begin charging a monthly plan premium during the year.
+No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
 If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.